 A 1031 Exchange enables an owner to be able to defer both the federal and state capital gains taxes that they have on the sale of their old property and roll those taxes over into the new property.
 Note that the taxes are deferred, not excluded, and could be subject to collection if you subsequently sell the new property without conducting another 1031 Exchange.
 Deferred means to suspend or withhold until a certain time.

-HARPTA is a Hawaii law that enables Hawaii to collect (estimated) capital gains taxes from non-resident owners selling real estate in Hawaii who might not file a Hawaii income tax return.
+HARPTA is a Hawaii law that enables Hawaii to collect (estimated) capital gains taxes from non-resident owners selling real estate in Hawaii.
 Under HARPTA, the state collects 7.25% of the sales price at closing with subsequent refunds if the collected amount is too high.
-If the non-resident owner is conducting a 1031 exchange, the withholding under HARPTA is waived.
+If the non-resident owner is conducting a 1031 Exchange, the withholding under HARPTA is waived.
+Stott Real Estate, Inc. has a separate special report that discusses HARPTA.

-What are the time requirements associated with a 1031 Exchange?
+7. What time requirements are associated with a 1031 Exchange?

 There are 3 guidelines to use when selecting properties: